 Object Description O.APPLET Any installed applet, its code and data.
 O.CODE_PKG The code of a package, including all linking information.
 On the Java Card platform, a package is the installation unit.
 O.JAVAOBJECT Java class instance or array.
 It should be noticed that KEYS, PIN, arrays and applet instances are specific objects in the Java programming language.
 O.REMOTE_MTHD A method of a remote interface.
+It applies only if the TOE provides JCRMI functionality.
 O.REMOTE_OBJ A remote object is an instance of a class that implements one (or more) remote interfaces.
-A remote interface is one that extends, directly or indirectly, the interface java.rmi.Remote ([JCAPI22]).
+The remote interface can extend, directly or indirectly, the interface java.rmi.Remote ([JCAPI22]).
+It applies only if the TOE provides JCRMI functionality.
 O.RMI_SERVICE These are instances of the class javacardx.rmi.RMIService.
 They are the objects that actually process the RMI services.
+It applies only if the TOE provides JCRMI functionality.
 O.ROR A remote object reference.
 It provides information concerning: (i) the identification of a remote object and (ii) the Implementation class of the object or the interfaces implemented by the class of the object.
 This is the object's information to which the CAD can access.
+It applies only if the TOE provides JCRMI functionality.